Finnish flicks spice up Toronto Hot Docs

 Olliver Hawk tells the story of a namesake master hypnotist, whose real name was Olavi Hakasalo (Juha Uutela).
 He became somewhat of a celebrity in Finland in the 1960s through his hypnosis show.
 The documentary is an intricate take on a cryptic persona that leaves a lot of blanks for the audience to ponder.

-“The film discusses universal themes such as power and the subjectivity of truth, but the story’s context is very Finnish,” commented Franck.
+“The film discusses universal themes such as power and the subjectivity of truth, but the story’s context is very Finnish,” commented Franck, in a release.
 “That is why it will be interesting to see how a non-Finnish audience will experience the film.”

 Reetta Huhtanen’s Gods of Molenbeek has been busy doing the rounds of film festivals, with screenings in Gothenburg and Prague and an upcoming one at Visions Du Réel in Nyon, Switzerland.
 The reception has been warm also for The Magic Life of V, which featured at Sundance and Berlinale and won the best documentary film award at the Sofia International Film Festival.